 Once you’ve returned to your home, make sure to air out the house before settling inside.
 After a gas leak experience, it’s crucial to equip your home with the proper monitoring systems.
 Preferred Home Services offers top-rated carbon monoxide alarms to ensure your continued safety following a gas leak event.

-Contact Preferred Home Services for Help Following Your Charleston Gas Leak
+Contact Preferred Home Services for Help in Charleston, SC

-If you’ve recently had a gas leak in your Charleston home, contact Preferred Home Services to make sure your home is outfitted with the proper safety systems to keep you protected.
+Wherever you are located at, a certified plumbing professional should be called immediately to help you return to your home following the gas leak.
+If you are experiencing a gas leak in Charleston, SC, contact Preferred Home Services to make sure your home is outfitted with the proper safety systems to keep you protected.
 Our team only offers the highest-quality alarm systems to monitor your HVAC units for potential gas leaks.